SafwatHalaby/osm-bot/gtfs/gtfs_readme.txt

 gtfs_bootstrap.js: Can derive a gtfs file from an OSM dataset.
-                   If someone else imported bus stops to your country years ago, and the file used for import is lost, this can be used to recreate it, allowing gtfs.js to work properly.
+                   If someone else imported bus stops to your country years ago, and the file used for import is lost, this can be used to recreate it by downloading the old import changeset, and feeding it to gtfs_bootstrap.js to create old/parsed.txt, allowing gtfs.js to work properly.
                    Alternatively, gtfs.js can be bootstrapped with a blank old/parsed.txt.